itsMukulSharma/reactjs-typewriter-effect/README.md

 # React js Typewriter Effect

 A versatile React component that dynamically displays text, simulating a typewriter effect.
 Users can customize the typing speed, deletion speed, pause duration between words, and the overall looping behavior.
-The component also provides options for text color and cursor style.
+The component also provides options for many other CSS properties with Custom Classes.

 ![reactjs-typewriter-effect-gif](https://github.com/user-attachments/assets/7175b2eb-4b06-40e3-9e49-785b0c39bebd)